gangdong/gangdong.github.io/_posts/2015-02-25-Android-getevent.markdown

 add device 7: /dev/input/event1
   name:     "gpio-keys"
 {% endhighlight %}
-Below are some examples, we can find the touchscreen input event is registered at /dev/input/event2, so we use touchscreen as a input device for the interpretion.
+Below are some examples, we can find the touchscreen input event is registered at /dev/input/event2, so we use the touchscreen as an input device for the interpretation.

 + non-parameter:
 {% highlight shell %}